Last Updated on January 23, 2025

 When should I use my fog lights?

-The Highway Code states that you must use headlights if you cannot see more than 100m in front of you.
-Likewise, you must turn your fog lights off when visibility improves to stop dazzling over drivers, or you could be challenged with a fine of £30 – a fine can also apply for not having your fog lights on when needed.
+The Highway Code states that you must use headlights if you cannot see more than 100m (328 feet) in front of you.
+Likewise, you must turn your fog lights off when visibility improves to stop dazzling other drivers.
+Failing to use fog lights when needed or using them incorrectly could result in a £30 fine.

 Can I use fog lights instead of my headlights?